vita-epfl/rock-pytorch/README.md

 # rock-pytorch

-A [PyTorch](https://pytorch.org/) implementation of ["Revisiting Multi-Task Learning with ROCK: a Deep Residual Auxiliary Block for Visual Detection"](http://papers.neurips.cc/paper/7406-revisiting-multi-task-learning-with-rock-a-deep-residual-auxiliary-block-for-visual-detection) from the NeurIPS 2018 paper by Taylor Mordan, Nicolas Thome, Gilles Henaff, and Matthieu Cord.
+A [PyTorch](https://pytorch.org/) implementation of [ROCK](http://papers.neurips.cc/paper/7406-revisiting-multi-task-learning-with-rock-a-deep-residual-auxiliary-block-for-visual-detection) from the NeurIPS 2018 paper by Taylor Mordan, Nicolas Thome, Gilles Henaff, and Matthieu Cord.

 #### Abstract
 > Revisiting Multi-Task Learning with ROCK: a Deep Residual Auxiliary Block for Visual Detection